phax/jcodemodel/README.md

 * v3.2.0 - work in progress
     * Introduced class `JCMWriter` that should be used to emit the outgoing Java files.
 This replaces `codemodel.build` and offers a more consistent API.
 Most existing method remain existing and deprecated and just forward to `JCMWriter`.
     * Extracted `IJFormatter` interface for better separation of concerns. `JFormatter` was moved to a sub-package
+    * `ProgressCodeWriter` no longer needs an explicit `PrintStream` but a `ProgressCodeWriter.IProgressTracker` instead.
 * v3.1.0 - 2018-08-22
     * Added ` AbstractJType._new()`
     * Change return types of special `JBlock` methods to `void` to avoid chaining (issue #62) - incompatible change!